sampalomad/IKEA-Dataset/README.md

 </div>

 ## Characteristics:
-- Because all data samples are the description of different products from IKEA or UNDERAMOUR, a data sample usually contain more than one sentences.
+- Because all data samples are the description of different products from IKEA or Under Armour, a data sample usually contain more than one sentences.
--	A data sample is not a strict description of the corresponding product image.
-A description might contain information that cannot be showed in image. for example, a description for an Underamour product can contains the sentence “Don’t wash it with hot water”.
+- A description might contain information that cannot be showed in image. for example, a description for an Underamour product can contains the sentence “Don’t wash it with hot water”.
--	A data sample in German or French might be less complete with its corresponding English data sample because some part of the descriptions of certain products are not available in non-English regions.
+- A product's text description in German or French might be shorter than its corresponding English version.

 ## Data Format: